Sending your audio

 Rates and payment

-We charge an hourly rate with additional incidental and master charges, and also offer package deals after project costs have been agreed.
-Extra time and attended sessions are charged at a flat rate.
+We usually charge per-track, and also offer package deals where appropriate.
+Extra time is charged at a flat rate.

 Frequently asked questions